Shopify & E-commerce

 Prepare for upcoming developments:

-• AI for sustainability optimization: Predict optimal inventory levels and transport routes
+• AI for sustainability optimisation: Predict optimal stock levels and transport routes

-• Digital Product Passports: Implement systems for EU-mandated product reporting
+• Digital Product Passports: Implement systems for EU-required product reporting

-• Zero-party data for personalization: Use voluntarily shared customer data for sustainable recommendations
+• Zero-party data for personalisation: Use voluntarily shared customer data for sustainable recommendations

-An AI audit helps you identify which processes benefit most from automation and optimization.
-Generative Engine Optimization ensures your sustainability initiatives are also discoverable in AI search engines like ChatGPT and Perplexity.
+An AI audit helps you identify which processes benefit most from automation and optimisation.
+Generative Engine Optimisation ensures your sustainability initiatives are also findable in AI search engines such as ChatGPT and Perplexity.

 The business case for sustainable e-commerce